VictoriaMetrics/victoriametrics-datasource/src/README.md

 ## Correlations

 Signals can be correlated together if they share the same list of attributes, so they can uniquely identify the same system or event.
-Grafana provides various interfaces [correlations](https://grafana.com/docs/grafana/latest/administration/correlations/) feature for interactive links between visualizations.
+Grafana provides various interfaces for the [correlations](https://grafana.com/docs/grafana/latest/administration/correlations/) feature for interactive links between visualizations.

 ### Trace to metrics